rdrr1990/bigKRLS/README.md

 # Installation
 bigKRLS is under active development, and currently requires R version 3.3.0 or later.
-Windows users should use R (not RStudio).
-To install, use the standard devtools syntax:
+Windows users should use RTools 3.3 or later and should use R (not RStudio).
+To install, use standard devtools syntax:

 ```
 install.packages("devtools")